rishabhc32/zapcircle/content/posts/shape-detector.md

 cover_image: "/images/shape-detector/cover.png"
 ---

-This is a simple tool that predicts the drawing drawn on the canvas.
-It uses CNN to recognize drawings.
+This is a simple tool that predicts drawing drawn on the canvas.
+It uses CNN to recognize the drawings.
 The CNN in trained on [Quick, Draw! dataset](https://github.com/googlecreativelab/quickdraw-dataset).
-Trained model's weights are used to make inference on browser using `Tensorflow.js`.
+Trained model's weights are used to make inference on the browser using `Tensorflow.js`.
 <!--more-->

 <div class="row">